skydread1/portfolio/src/loicb/server/content/blog/lasagna-pull-flybot.md

 This resembles a REST API structure.

-Since the API “route” information is contained within the pattern keys themselves, all the http requests with a pattern as params can hit the same backend URI.
+Since the API "route" information is contained within the pattern keys themselves, all the http requests with a pattern as params can hit the same backend URI.

 So we have a single route for all pattern http request: